Keep in touch with Dr. DeMeo and OBRL, with new information, publications and events

-An independent scientist and former university professor from Oregon, among others, has
+An independent scientist and former university professor now living in Oregon has,

-by the controversial Dr. Wilhelm Reich, called "Cloudbusting".
+by Dr. Wilhelm Reich, who called it "Cloudbusting".

-Positive results have been observed in field experiments
+of rainfall, have been observed in field experiments undertaken

 Reich Cloudbuster at work in Namibia, Africa, 1993.

-An Environmental Scientist working at a private Institute in rural Oregon claims to have a solution to the ancient plagues of drought and famine.
-Dr. James DeMeo, formerly a geography professor at Illinois State University and the University of Miami, and currently Director of the Orgone Biophysical Research Laboratory, has been undertaking field experiments and a detailed study of the controversial Reich cloudbuster.
+An Environmental Scientist and Geographer-Climatologist, working at a private Institute in rural Oregon, claims to have a solution to the ancient plagues of drought and famine.
+Dr. James DeMeo, formerly a geography professor at Illinois State University and the University of Miami, and currently Director of the private Orgone Biophysical Research Laboratory has, for several decades, been undertaking field experiments and applications of the Reich cloudbuster.

 "I read about Dr. Wilhelm Reich's discoveries when I was a teenager studying at Florida International University, in the early 1970s."
 DeMeo said, "That was the time of the last big famine disaster in the Horn of Africa, and newspapers and television were full of horrible images of parched landscapes, starving children and dead animals.
-I was studying methods for combating drought and desertification or desert spreading, and basically learning that very little could be done by using orthodox approaches.
-That's when I decided to make a more in-depth study of Reich's cloudbuster device."
+I was studying methods for combating drought and desertification, and learning that very little could be done using orthodox approaches.
+That's when I decided to make a more in-depth study of Reich's cloudbuster."

-The cloudbuster, according to Reich's descriptions, consists of a special movable antenna resembling a large "pipe organ", which can be aimed at different parts of the sky.
-The device taps into and influences natural energy currents in the atmosphere and ground, and when used in certain specific ways, wind and weather patterns respond accordingly.
+The cloudbuster, according to Reich's descriptions, consists of a special movable antenna partially submerged in water, which can be aimed at different parts of the sky.
+The device taps into and influences natural energy currents in the atmosphere and ground.
+When used properly by trained people, wind and weather patterns respond favorably.
 DeMeo states:

-"While the cloudbuster makes little sense from the standpoint of classical meteorology, in fact both Reich and several other scientists had published fairly convincing reports of their field experiments since the 1950s.
+"The cloudbuster makes little sense from the standpoint of classical meteorology.
+However, both Reich and several other scientists published fairly convincing reports of their field experiments beginning in the 1950s.
 I read those reports, and found them nothing less than amazing.
-Over subsequent years, I met and trained with two of the scientists who had closely followed Reich's approach, Mr. Robert Morris and Dr. Richard Blasband, and undertook a variety of laboratory experiments to become familiar with his overall discovery.
+Over subsequent years, I met and trained with two of the scientists who closely followed Reich's approach, Mr. Robert Morris and Dr. Richard Blasband, and undertook a variety of laboratory experiments to become familiar with his methods.
 I observed the experiments of others, using large cloudbuster devices, and could hardly believe my eyes at the way the atmosphere responded.
-When I was a graduate student at the University of Kansas, I finally was able to make my first cautious steps and systematic research into the question."
+As a graduate student at the University of Kansas in 1977, I finally was able to undertake systematic research on the question."

-DeMeo's subsequent 1979 study on the cloudbuster at the University of Kansas Geography-Meteorology Department, was a milestone in that he was the first to openly research Wilhelm Reich's biophysical work within a mainstream university, and it provided positive results confirming Reich's claims.
+DeMeo's subsequent 2-year study on the cloudbuster at the University of Kansas Geography-Meteorology Department, was a milestone in that he was the first to experimentally test out Reich's biophysical work within a mainstream university.
+His study, entitled Preliminary Analysis of Changes in Kansas Weather Coincidental to Experimental Operations With a Reich Cloudbuster, produced positive results confirming Reich's claims.

 "I studied the influence of the device upon the dynamics of cumulus clouds, making photographs which were then digitized and graphed on a computer, and also 12 different experiments to increase rains.
-The study area was the entire state of Kansas, given that Reich observed very widespread influences from the cloudbuster.
+The study incorporated weather data for the entire state of Kansas.
 The device was operated for only a few hours on the test days, and produced dramatic increases in the percentage of cloud cover and measured precipitation over the entire state, starting usually within an hour or two after the onset of operations."

 This element of widespread effects, DeMeo explained, was an expected result from cloudbusting.
 Reich had discovered a basic energy which he called the orgone energy and which was specific to living organisms, but also existing in the atmosphere in a free form.
 According to Reich, atmospheric orgone energy exists as a widespread continuum, much like the "cosmological ether" of 19th Century physics.
 DeMeo was emphatic:

-"The old 'ether-theory' of physics was never disproven, but it fell out of favor around the same time Reich discovered the atmospheric orgone continuum.
-Reich's arguments thereafter were received with skepticism as there were no parallel concepts in modern physics.
+"The old 'ether-theory' of physics was never disproven, but fell out of favor around the same time Reich discovered the atmospheric orgone continuum.
+Reich's arguments thereafter were received with skepticism because there were no parallel concepts in modern physics.
 However, the old 'ether-theory' is making a come-back, and possibly that situation will change as well.
-For now, I simply make note that Reich's discovery was never factually refuted by replication of his experiments with negative results -- in fact, I was the first academic scientist to actually attempt such experiments, and got positive results.
-Reich was attacked by his critics purely for theoretical disagreements -- they could not believe it was possible, and so never bothered to attempt the experiments.
+Reich's discovery was never factually refuted by replication of his experiments with negative results.
+I was the first academic scientist to actually attempt to replicate his experiments, and got positive results.
+Reich was only attacked by his critics purely for theoretical disagreements -- they could not believe what he did was possible, and so never bothered to attempt the experiments.
 This was exactly what Galileo's critics did, when they refused to 'look into the telescope' to confirm his observations.
-With Reich, however, there has been a long line of scientists and naturalists outside the universities who have confirmed his findings -- I was simply the first university academic to do so, and so I owe a big debt to both Reich and also the others who kept his work alive over these many years."
+With Reich, however, there have been scientists and naturalists outside the universities who have confirmed his findings -- I was simply the first university academic to do so, and so I owe a big debt to both Reich and others who kept his work alive over these many years."

 Unlike the better-known method of "cloud-seeding" where chemical stimulants are dispersed into the atmosphere to affect a small region, cloudbusting uses no chemicals whatsoever, and has both long-distance and persisting effects.
 It functions by excitation and triggering motion within the large energy continuum surrounding the Earth, and in which localized energy potentials are observed to create clouds and weather fronts.